oracle-livelabs/oci-core/oci-fullstackdrs/post-switchover/post-switchover.md

 ## Introduction

-In this we will verify the DR Protection group (DRPG) status and MuShop Application post switchover
+We will verify the DR Protection Group (DRPG) status and MuShop Application post switchover.

 Estimated Time: 5 Minutes

-Watch the video below for a quick walk through of the lab.
+Watch the video below for a quick walkthrough of the lab.

 [](youtube:6Dp49VXqjtQ)

 ### Objectives

 - Verify the DRPG status
-- Access MuShop Application from phoenix region
+- Access the MuShop Application from the phoenix region

 ## Task 1:Verify the DRPG status